 Authoring Articles in Trade Journals

 As explained above, it is essential for publishers to obtain high-quality editorial articles, and to a significant extent they depend on external offers for that.
-You may now consider to offer high-quality articles to an editor of a trade journal, which (by definition) creates substantial value for the readers but may at the same time have some advertising value for your company.
+You may now consider offering high-quality articles to an editor of a trade journal, which (by definition) creates substantial value for the readers but may at the same time have some advertising value for your company.
 If you get it done well, there will be several winners: